 Starting your own business brings difficulties and the potential for huge rewards.
 The first step in maximizing those rewards and minimizing those difficulties is getting the right information and having knowledgeable people on your side.
-When it comes to starting an auto dealership this means navigating the complexities of licensing, because to create your own auto dealership Kentucky you’ve got to start with the process of acquiring a motor dealers license from the Kentucky Motor Vehicle Commission (MVC).
+When it comes to starting an auto dealership this means navigating the complexities of licensing, because to create your own auto dealership Kentucky you’ve got to start with the process of acquiring a motor dealer license from the Kentucky Motor Vehicle Commission (MVC).
 So how do you go about this process?

 Step 1: Decide what kind of dealership you’re going to be

 This one is pretty simple because this decision should be part of your business plan anyway.
 The Kentucky MVC offers the following categories as options: